Keep Moving Forward

 For now, I bought one big jug of water at home for backup, just in case we need to shower and there is no water.

 This is just one aspect.
-I am still learning how to get electricity, gas (cooking), internet, trash collection, and everything else we need to do to live daily.
+I am still learning how to get electricity, gas (for cooking), internet, trash collection, and everything else we need to live day to day.

 As you can imagine, things can get stressful very, very fast.